Learn Spanish faster.

 |

-The FREE PDF you're about to download is the result of these efforts.
-I'm using this data to create my own Spanish-from-zero course, called "Spanish Input".
-It will be the first Spanish course ever that's laser focused on teaching you the most common words, while at the same time using comprehensible input as the main, but not the only, learning method.
-No nonsense about archeologists, coordinates and Olmec ruins.
+The FREE PDF + Excel file you're about to download are the result of these efforts.
+I'm using this data to create my own Spanish-from-zero course, called "SpanishInput".
+It's the first Spanish course ever that's laser focused on teaching you the most common words, while at the same time using comprehensible input as the main learning method.
+No time wasted with archeologists, coordinates and Olmec ruins.
 You need to make sure every minute you spend with a course is a minute that gets you closer to fluency.
-I hate people wasting my time (that's why I don't have WhatsApp), so I won't waste your valuable time with this course.
-The first level of the Spanish Input course is still a couple months away, and until then I'll keep you posted on the progress of this project.
-The course will be made available on a new paid membership section on my YouTube channel, Spanish Input.
+The first lessons of the Spanish Input course have already been released on the paid membership section on my YouTube channel, Spanish Input.
 In the video below you can learn more about the research behind the creation of the Spanish Input word list.

 |